luizcarvalho/stealth-octopus/README.md

-Stealth Octoputs give to [Stealth](https://hellostealth.com) more friendly route handle to proccess payloads.
+Stealth Octoputs give to [Stealth](https://hellostealth.com) more friendly route handle to process payloads.
 PS: This only a simple test of concept.

 ## Getting Started